MurtadhaInit/dotfiles/Notes.md

 - `brew upgrade` few dependencies caused them to be added to the Brewfile!

+- When using stow, use regex to exclude packages not ending with _win (for eg)
+  - `cd ~/.dotfiles/Applications && stow such such such`

 ## Notes about the operation of dotbot

 - Link: <https://github.com/anishathalye/dotbot>